FreeTTSFreeTTS

 When to use: One block of text.
 Voice testing.
 Quick clips.
 Tweaking pitch / rate / style per generation.

-The default Studio tab.
-Paste up to 25k chars, pick any voice, optionally tweak style (cheerful, sad, whispering, etc.), speed, and pitch.
-Each click of Generate produces one MP3 saved to your history.
-Good for previews, short narration, social media voiceovers, and assembling longer projects with Timeline.
+The default Studio mode.
+Type or paste your script (up to your plan's per-render cap), pick any voice, optionally tweak style (cheerful, sad, whispering, etc.), speed, and pitch.
+Each Generate produces one MP3 saved to your history.
+Paid plans can 'Regenerate by paragraph' to fix a single line in place.
+Good for previews, narration, social voiceovers, and assembling longer projects in the Timeline.

-Output: One MP3 per click.
-Add it to Timeline to chain with other clips.
+Output: One MP3 per render.
+Add it to the Timeline to chain with other clips.

 💬